The many ways you can travel upscale on a budget

 Places that are distant from most of the civilized world have an opportunity to develop their own unique quality of life.
 One could attribute that to Australians and their vibrant metropolis, Sydney.
 The folks from “down under” speak English, but are far from England in every way imaginable.

 Trying to select a destination beginning with “S” is probably the hardest task.
-Does one talk about countries, such as Sweden, Switzerland, and Spain?
+Does one talk about countries, such as Sweden, Switzerland, Scotland, and Spain?
 Or should I mention world-class cities, from Shanghai, which even has a Disneyland, to the San Francisco experience?
 Or how about a city that is also a country?
 That would be Singapore.

 Grand Palace Bangkok Thailand